torchioalexis/torchioalexis/README.md

 - 👋 Hi, I’m @torchioalexis
 - I'm looking for the possibility as a trainee developer.
-I'm a self-taught student, proactive and curious.
-I want to be part of a team where I can learn
+- I'm a self-taught student, proactive and curious.
+- I want to be part of a team where I can learn and collaborate.

 <!---
 torchioalexis/torchioalexis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.